adobe/aio-lib-core-tvm/doc/api.md

 ## TvmResponseAzureBlob : <code>object</code>
 Tvm response with SAS Azure Blob credentials.
 Contains SAS credentials for a private and a publicly accessible (with access=`blob`) azure blob container.
-These two signed URLs can then be passed to the azure blob storage sdk, see the example below:
+These two signed URLs can then be passed to the azure blob storage sdk.

 **Kind**: global typedef
 **Properties**